talpor/django-dashing/docs/widgets.rst

 Your location should be ``<static_directory>/widgets/<widget_name>.js`` in this file will be defined the configuration options and default values for the new widget, the idea is to create an object using the ``new`` keyword, then we define properties and methods using ``this`` keyword.

-We must provide an ``__init__`` method where binding the data with the template and add to the dashboard, this function is quite similar in all widgets, then it is provided by ``Dashing.utils.widgetInit`` to facilitate implementation and improve reading of widgets, also must provide a ``data`` element which will be binded to the template, and a ``getData`` function will surely be the to be overwritten to obtain relevant data as required,
+We must provide an ``__init__`` method where binding the scope with the template and add to the dashboard, this function is quite similar in all widgets, then it is provided by ``Dashing.utils.widgetInit`` to facilitate implementation and improve reading of widgets, also must provide a ``scope`` element which will be binded to the template, and a ``getData`` function will surely be the to be overwritten to obtain relevant data as required,

 For example ``{% static %}widgets/list/list.js`` looks like this: